8:00 am - 5:00 pm

 Storm Sewer Design Course TM31

 This intensive course introduces you to the fundamental design principles used to estimate stormwater runoff and the principles used to design storm water systems.

 - Design of culverts

 Who Should Attend

-You should have good comprehension of high school math and be familiar with the use and manipulation of algebraic formulas and the use of Microsoft Excel software, as the course involves the use of these formulae and Excel worksheets to solve storm sewer design and related problems.
+You should have good comprehension of math and be familiar with the use and manipulation of advanced algebraic formulas and the use of Microsoft Excel software, as the course involves the use of these formulae and Excel worksheets to solve storm sewer design and related problems.